thego0n/Monc-Mint/README.md

 ```

 ## Note
 The script will begin by asking for your name and email address.
-This is just for the purpose of configuring your git username and email.
+This is just for configuring your git username and email.
 Trust me I'm not stealing your details!! :laughing:

 ## Planned Features
 Expanded git setup with Auto upload of ssh keys to git account